 Press Release: Three Refugee Olympic athletes bound for Canada to pursue their postsecondary education after Tokyo Games

-Three athletes from the International Olympic Committee (IOC) Refugee Olympic Team, Rose Nathike Likonyen, Paulo Amotun Lokoro and James Nyang Chiengjiek have been offered admission to Sheridan College in Oakville, Ontario for the 2021-2022 academic year through a new complementary pathway of WUSC’s long-standing Student Refugee Program.
+CANADA (July 24, 2021) — Three athletes from the International Olympic Committee (IOC) Refugee Olympic Team, Rose Nathike Likonyen, Paulo Amotun Lokoro and James Nyang Chiengjiek have been offered admission to Sheridan College in Oakville, Ontario for the 2021-2022 academic year through a new complementary pathway of WUSC’s long-standing Student Refugee Program.
+These athletes will be sponsored to resettle to Canada where they can continue their studies and their athletic pursuits after the Tokyo Games.
+This new initiative is a collaboration between WUSC, Sheridan College and UNHCR.